secretGeek/til/writing/amateur_mistakes.md

 >
 > &mdash;[Amit Agarwal: Which Fonts Should You Use for Writing a Book](https://www.labnol.org/internet/blogging/which-fonts-should-you-use-for-writing-a-book/3141/)

- * paragraph style: line-height (leading) is not too cramped and not too spacious
+ * paragraph style: line-height (leading) is not too cramped and not too spacious.
+(The standard amateur ploy is to have them too cramped)
  * alignment: justified.
+ * font-weight: does your book have more ink on the page than a professional book plucked from your shelf?
+ * layout of quotes: consistent, pleasing.

 ## Separators

+ * Stylish and consistent.
+Centered.
+Most amateur look here would be: three literal asterisks left aligned.

 ## Images